 - Cover your mouth and nose with a tissue when you cough or sneeze.
 Then throw the tissue in the trash and wash your hands.

 - Try to stay away from sick people.
-At least 6 feet is thought to be a safe distance (except for chickenpox and tuberculosis, which can travel on air currents).
+At least 6 feet is thought to be a safe distance (except for chickenpox and tuberculosis [TB], which can travel on air currents).

 - Try to stay away from small children who spend their days in group settings like day care or school – germs spread easily in these places.

-- Be ready just in case you do get sick.
+- Be ready just in case you do get sick so that you can stay home.
 Have the things you might need at home (food, tissues, hand cleaners, medicines for cough and fever, and so on) so that you won’t have to go out to get them.